apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump posts ‘I hate Taylor Swift,’ days after the star’s Harris endorsement**
+**Russia dials up pressure on Ukraine’s Kursk offensive**

-You can read more about it [here](https://www.washingtonpost.com/politics/2024/09/15/trump-i-hate-taylor-swift-harris-endorsement/).
+You can read more about it [here](https://www.ft.com/content/a22f7d1f-605b-42fc-ac76-98f59b5497a6).

 ## Requirements
 - Python 3.8